AIA Vermont Legislation

 H.757

 An Act Relating To Manufactured Homes And Limited Equity CooperativesRep.
 Gayle Pezzo; Rep. Marc MihalyH.757 would change how mobile homes and limited equity housing cooperatives are treated.
 It updates deed and conversion rules for mobile homes and aims to make manufactured homes more like other housing, including equal zoning treatment.
 It would restrict subleasing in new limited equity cooperatives (unless there?s hardship) and treat these coops as nonprofits that serve low- and moderate-income people.
-It also adjusts tax rules: mobile homes would be exempt from sales tax and subject to property transfer tax, and cooperative housing would be exempt from some stormwater permitting requirementsRead first time and referred to the Committee on General and Housing (01/22/26)House General and Housing
+It also adjusts tax rules: mobile homes would be exempt from sales tax and subject to property transfer tax, and cooperative housing would be exempt from some stormwater permitting requirementsRead 1st time & referred to Committee on Economic Development, Housing and General Affairs (03/20/26)House Ways and Means; Senate Economic Development, Housing and General Affairs; House General and Housing

 H.775

 An Act Relating To Creating Tools For Housing ProductionRep.
-Marc Mihaly; Rep. Thomas Charlton; Rep. Ashley Bartley; et al.H.775 proposes new tools for housing production in Vermont, including a Rural Housing Finance Pilot that stabilizes property taxes for small developments (with at least 15% affordable units), authority for special assessment revenue bonds to help finance infrastructure, expansion of the State Treasurer?s housing credit facility, and an Off-Site Construction Accelerator pilot to support bulk modular/manufactured housing procurement and lower costs.Read first time and referred to the Committee on General and Housing (01/27/26)House General and Housing
+Marc Mihaly; Rep. Thomas Charlton; Rep. Ashley Bartley; et al.H.775 proposes new tools for housing production in Vermont, including a Rural Housing Finance Pilot that stabilizes property taxes for small developments (with at least 15% affordable units), authority for special assessment revenue bonds to help finance infrastructure, expansion of the State Treasurer?s housing credit facility, and an Off-Site Construction Accelerator pilot to support bulk modular/manufactured housing procurement and lower costs.Read third time and passed (03/19/26)House Appropriations; House Ways and Means; House General and Housing

 H.794

 An Act Relating To Increasing Taxes On Higher Income Earners And Creating The School Construction Aid Special FundRep.
 Kate Logan; Rep. Brian Cina; Rep. Chloe TomlinsonH 794 proposes to increase taxes on higher-income earners and create the School Construction Aid Special Fund.
 It introduces a personal income tax surcharge on taxpayers with over $2.5 million in adjusted gross income, a wealth proceeds tax on individuals, estates, and trusts with taxable income over certain thresholds, and a new property tax classification for non-homestead residential properties with a tax rate double that of homestead taxpayers.
-The revenue generated will fund Green Mountain Care and school construction projects.Read first time and referred to the Committee on Ways and Means (01/28/26)House Ways and Means02/13/26 9:20 AM in Room 45
+The revenue generated will fund Green Mountain Care and school construction projects.Read first time and referred to the Committee on Ways and Means (01/28/26)House Ways and Means

 H.825